epoca-technology/epoca-core-api/API_ERRORS.md

 29002: `The extracted USDT balance object is not complete.
 Available ${balances[0].availableBalance} | Balance: ${balances[0].balance}`

-29003: `The positions cannot be evaluated against the current price because the candlesticks stream is out of sync.`
+29003: `The position cannot be closed because ${symbol} does not have an active one.`

 29004: ``